CraigJSmith/LED-Controller/README.md

 # RGBcontroller_Client
-This is a Java application created using NetBeans for controlling an RGB LED strip using an Arduino connected over a serial connection.
-It requires the
-<a href = "https://github.com/CraigJSmith/RGBcontroller_Arduino">Arduino Sketch</a> to function.
-The program is currently in a
-working, but not complete state.
+This is a application created using NetBeans for controlling RGB LEDs using an Arduino connected to a PC by USB.
+The application has two parts, and Arduino sketch and a Java application to control it.
+The program is currently in a working, but not complete state.

 <b>Setup</b>

 To use this on your own PC, you will need to connect your Arduino using a USB cable.
 Depending on your configuration, you might also need to change the port name in SerialClass on line 16.
-Currently it does not come packaged with RXTXcomm, so you will need to <a href = "http://fizzed.com/oss/rxtx-for-java">download it from here</a> and install it yourself for now.
-I will include it in the next release.

 <b>Usage</b>